jsware/t800-eyes/docs/index.md

   remains on the base).
 ---
 # Agora/Hachette Terminator T-800 Eye Modification
 An eye modification for the Agora/Hachette T-800 1:2 size Endoskeleton model.
-Having installed the epic modification from [Alex McPherson](https://t800controller.com/demos.html) to my T-800 endoskeleteon, I used the spare parts and an Arduino Nano controller to provide some fading eyes as broken remains of T-800s laying on the battlefield at the feet of my T-800.
+Having installed the epic modification from [Alex McPherson](https://t800controller.com/demos.html) to my T-800 endoskeleton, I used the spare parts and an Arduino Nano controller to provide some fading eyes as broken remains of T-800s laying on the battlefield at the feet of my T-800.

 If you have the stock items without modification, it would be possible to modify the stock build to automatically move the eyes left and right randomly and to have them on permanently.
+As I have modified my T-800 I am not able to show that.

 There is potentially some soldering to do depending how you want to proceed.
-I will provide a parts list I used, the wiring diagram and how to program an Arduino from the code in this GitHub repository.
+I will provide a parts list I used, the wiring diagram and how to program an Arduino from the code.

 The start of this video shows the fading eyes effect added to the base of my T-800 Endoskeleton.